The history of Milford Sound

 In 1887, Milford Sound had its first permanent resident.
 A Scotsman named Donald Sutherland decided to leave everything behind in Scotland and arrived in New Zealand with only his dog as company.
 When he reached Milford Sound, he decided to lay down his roots close to what is now Lady Bowen Falls.
 He discovered Sutherland Falls.
 In 1890, his wife Elizabeth joined him to live in the area.
 They built the first hotel in Milford Sound.
 In 1919, after Donald died, his wife sold the hotel to the government.

-In 1888 Mackinnon Pass was discovered and it became part of what is now known as the Milford Track, making the area more accessible to travelers.
+In 1888 Mackinnon Pass was discovered, and it became part of what is now known as the Milford Track, making the area more accessible to travellers.
 It is believed that this ancient pathway was the same one used by the Māori to collect pounamu in earlier times.

 When the Homer Tunnel was built in 1954, it provided road access to the fiord.
 Soon, it’s natural beauty became known to the world.

 In 1990, Fiordland and Milford Sound were named a UNESCO World Heritage Site.
 Now one of New Zealand’s most popular places to visit it has been described by the writer Rudyard Kipling as the Eighth Wonder of the World.
 It has also been called one of the most beautiful places on earth and has won travel awards, such as the world’s top travel destination (Trip Advisor).